kubedb/docs/docs/guides/mysql/backup/overview/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [Stash Enterprise Edition](https://stash.run/docs/latest/setup/install/enterprise/) to try this feature.
 You can use KubeDB Enterprise license to install Stash Enterprise edition.
 Database backup with Stash is already included in the KubeDB Enterprise license.
 So, you don't need a separate license for Stash." >}}

-# Backup & Restore MySQL Using Stash
+# MySQL Backup & Restore Overview

 KubeDB uses [Stash](https://stash.run) to backup and restore databases.
 Stash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads.
 Stash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).